 As part of a large tertiary care hospital – Children’s Health – the FFC care team has access to specialists, as needed, for each individual child.
 Dr. Rachel St. John, director of the FFC program, and her team have also spent many years building relationships with community organizations, schools, resource centers, mental health providers, and parent-driven organizations to help children and patients connect meaningfully to these resources.

 The FFC works to help children develop their best possible individual potential in a variety of ways, based on the unique needs and strengths of each child and his or her family.
-Click here to see our Hearing and Talking Milestones PDF.
+Click here for a PDF of available resources.

 Understanding Your Child’s Hearing Status